Xian Zhang (conductor)

 Xian Zhang (张弦, Zhang Xian; born 1973) is a Chinese-American conductor.
-She is currently the music director of the New Jersey Symphony Orchestra (NJSO) and the music director-designate of the Seattle Symphony.
+She is currently the music director of the New Jersey Symphony Orchestra (NJSO) and the music director of the Seattle Symphony.
 Zhang previously served as the music director of the Orchestra Sinfonica di Milano Giuseppe Verdi, becoming the first woman appointed as music director of a major Italian symphony orchestra.
 She was also the first female conductor to hold a titled role with a BBC orchestra, serving as principal guest conductor of the BBC National Orchestra of Wales.

 Early life and education

 Zhang was born into a musical family in Dandong, Liaoning, China.
 During the Cultural Revolution, when Western instruments were scarce, her father – a trained luthier – built a piano by hand so that she could learn music.
 She began piano lessons with her mother at age three and was practicing up to eight hours a day by elementary school.
 At age eleven, Zhang was accepted into the pre-college program at the Central Conservatory of Music in Beijing, where she later earned her bachelor’s and master’s degrees in music.
 Initially trained as a pianist, she switched to conducting in her teens after a teacher noted her small hands would limit her piano career.
 She studied conducting under Professor Wu Lingfen, one of China’s pioneering female conductors.

 Zhang’s conducting debut occurred unexpectedly at age 20, when she was asked to substitute for her teacher at rehearsals of Mozart's Marriage of Figaro at the Central Opera House in Beijing.

 Zhang moved to the United States in 1998.
 She pursued her doctoral studies at the University of Cincinnati College-Conservatory of Music, where she earned a Doctor of Musical Arts (DMA) degree.
 Subsequently, she became the youngest faculty member in the institution's history, serving as director of the Conservatory's Concert Orchestra from 2000 to 2004.